eric-huychung/eric-huychung/README.md

 ## Eric Chung

-Rising senior at UW Paul G. Allen School of Computer Science and Engineering.
-3+ years of experience in web application and mobile development.
-Seeking opportunities to pursue my passion in computer science and learn more about its applications.
-Feel free to reach out and connect with me!
+Senior at the UW Paul G. Allen School of Computer Science & Engineering, graduating in June 2025.
+I have experience in software engineering, focusing on backend, DevOps, and cloud solutions across web and mobile applications.
+Skilled in CI/CD automation, data processing, and cloud platforms like Google Cloud and AWS.
+I’m passionate about leveraging technology to solve real-world challenges and am open to exploring part-time or full-time software engineering roles.
+Feel free to reach out—I’d love to connect!

 <!--✍️ <a href="https://github.com/eric-huychung/eric-huychung/blob/main/resume.pdf">My Resume</a>-->